 - The compensating controls the organization has in place to appropriately meet the intent of the sub-control

 Some sub-controls contain both a required component and an addressable component.
-These are indicated in the Mapping of CIS Controls to STV Basic Code.
+These are indicated in the Mapping of CIS Controls to STV Basic Guide.

-Example of a Required Sub-Control: The Code requires an IT organization to implement the following sub-control without exception.
+Example of a Required Sub-Control: The Guide requires an IT organization to implement the following sub-control without exception.

 Critical Security Control #9: Limitation and Control of Network Ports